 First of all the video signal looses quality if the cable is too long, so we need a high quality cable for this, and anyway the maximum length is quite limited, the maximum length we have found for VGA cables without intermediate devices is 7.5 meters.

-Second, there would be multiple cables side by side, one for the monitor, one for the keyboard, one for the mouse, and possibly also one for the headphones/microphone ( two cables if the microphone is not embedded in the headphones ).
-All these cables would be laying on the floor, with the risk that someone steps on them, stumbles, and breaks something.
+Second, there would be multiple cables side by side, one for the monitor, one for the keyboard, one for the mouse, and possibly also one for the headphones/microphone (two cables if the microphone is not embedded in the headphones).
+All these cables would be lying on the floor, with the risk that someone steps on them, stumbles, and breaks something.

 Third, the multiple cables create more electromagnetic emissions than a single cable, and they capture also electromagnetic fields from the floor and the near sources, bringing them to the desktop.